Book by the end of October & save

 Cornish Seal Sanctuary

-Pupils will come face to face with the adorable rescued residents of the seal sanctuary and learn all about why they came to live at the Sanctuary.
+Groups will come face to face with the adorable rescued residents of the seal sanctuary and learn all about why they came to live at the Sanctuary.
 Your group will be able to follow the journey of rehabilitating seals in the Seal Rescue Centre & Hospital.
 You will have the opportunity to get hands-on at the interactive rock pool experience, and find out some amazing facts from an expert.

 Formed by the combined forces of the sea and a river swollen by melting ice at the end of the last Ice Age, Lulworth Cove is world famous for its unique geology and landforms.
 Groups can take part in a 2 hour physical or human geography workshop at Lulworth Cove to study rocks and landforms, or honeypot tourism.